VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - A payment should help compensate only for those parcels that are changed in geometry since the last update
 - Per parcel payments may be administered and normalized by proposed Regional Appraisal Districts

 A financial incentive to assist [JURISDICTION] with the cost of parcel mapping that is contingent on data standard-compliant parcel geometry submissions to VCGI could be designed to close this “participation gap” while improving data quality.
-An incentive is preferable to a submittal requirement as the latter may not be possible to meet by some towns and challenging to enforce.
-An incentive, when combined with the fact that standardized GIS parcel data exist statewide (albeit they may not be up to date), may be enough to enable the remaining 10-15% of towns without GIS parcel data maintenance to begin upkeep and improvement.
+An incentive is preferable to a submittal requirement as the latter may not be possible for some towns and could be challenging to enforce.
+An incentive, when combined with the fact that standardized GIS parcel data exist statewide (albeit with varied recency), may be enough to enable the remaining 10-15% of towns without GIS parcel data maintenance to begin upkeep and improvement.
 Creating incentives to increase data maintenance and sharing was also a recommended consideration in the [2015 Vermont Statewide Digital Parcel Lifecycle & Maintenance Plan](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/VT_Parcel%20Data%20Lifecycle%20and%20Maintenance%20Plan_2015_FINAL.pdf):

 > As implementation shifts into a maintenance stage, Vermont will want to pay close attention to challenges to compliance.
 While some impediments may be more attitudinal than logistical or economic, the state may want to consider creating incentives to comply.